Case Study · AI Translation

 04

-The app needed to support multiple AI models (OpenAI and Gemini) with different strengths.
-Some models are faster, some more accurate for long-form text.
-Users needed the ability to switch between models while the app handled routing, error fallback and response formatting behind the scenes.
+The app needed to support both OpenAI and Gemini, which have different strengths, some faster, some better for long-form text.
+Users needed to switch between models while the app quietly handled routing, error fallback and response formatting behind the scenes.

 How we solved it